 - From all of this information, Alpha Environmental will draft a report that includes everything that was uncovered and any conclusions.
 We will also provide recommendations to address Recognized Environmental Conditions (a.k.a RECs).

 Usually, the Phase I ESA procedure takes anywhere from 2-4 weeks.
-Here at Alpha Environmental Services Inc., we can also provide Rush Options to expedite the process upon request.
+Here at Alpha Environmental, we can also provide Rush Options to expedite the process upon request.

 Upon the discovery of any RECs, we would then recommend moving on to Phase II.

 What Is A Phase II ESA?